f00dl3/SimpleSysMon/README.md

 This includes parts of several open source projects that I used to build this off of:

-pChart
-    * I have included required files for the charts to display.
-Please download pChart for full functionality. http://www.pchart.net/

 jQuery
   * The jQuery compressed is linked.
 Again, download if you wish. http://jquery.com/

+pChart
+    * Please download pChart for full functionality. http://www.pchart.net/ -- I included classes but can not "type" the TTF fonts.

-This project REQUIRES:
+This project also REQUIRES:
   * Some modification to your environment.
 This is designed under Ubuntu Linux 15.10
   * MySQL-SNMP for MySQL database connectivity. http://www.masterzen.fr/software-contributions/mysql-snmp-monitor-mysql-with-snmp/
   * Several packages: